micmejia/bible-dump/AMPC/Matthew/Matt 24.md

-For just as the lightning flashes from the east and shines _and_ [^h]is seen as far as the west, so will the coming of the Son of Man be.
+For just as the lightning flashes from the east and shines _and_ is seen as far as the west, so will the coming of the Son of Man be.